segmentio/segment-docs/guides/best-practices/cross-channel-tracking.md

 UTM parameters contain three essential components:

 *   **utm\_campaign**: this is the name of your campaign.
 All marketing activities that support this campaign, needs to have the same utm\_campaign so that downstream analysis to measure performance for this specific campaign can be done off this primary key.
-Examples: “national-toastday”
+Examples: "national-toastday"

 *   **utm\_medium**: how the traffic is coming to your site?
 Is it through email, a display ad, an online forum?
 This ensures our downstream analysis can easily see which channel performs the best.
-Examples: “email”, “paid-display”, “paid-social”, “organic-social”
+Examples: "email", "paid-display", "paid-social", "organic-social"

 *   **utm\_source**: where is the traffic specifically coming from?
 You can be specific here.
 This ensures our downstream analysis can measure which specific source brings the most conversions.
-Examples: “twitter”, “customer.io” (email tool), “facebook”, “adroll”.
+Examples: "twitter", "customer.io" (email tool), "facebook", "adroll".

 With these being optional:

 *   **utm\_content**: for multiple calls to action on a single page, utm\_content indicates which one.
 For example, on a website, there may be three different display ads.
 While the link on each display ad will have the same utm\_campaign, utm\_medium, and utm\_source, the utm\_content will be different.
-Examples: “banner”, “left-side”, “bottom-side”
+Examples: "banner", "left-side", "bottom-side"

 *   **utm\_term**: this is the parameter suggested for paid search to identify keywords for your ad.
-If you’re using Google Adwords and have enabled “autotagging”, then you don’t need to worry about this.
+If you’re using Google Adwords and have enabled "autotagging", then you don’t need to worry about this.
 Otherwise, you can manually pass the keywords from your search terms through this parameter so that you can see which keywords convert the most.
 Note that this parameter is reserved explicitly for search.
-Examples: “toast”, “butter”, “jam”.
+Examples: "toast", "butter", "jam".

 [Learn more about the semantics with each UTM parameter.](https://docs.google.com/file/d/0By71e2L6SonANjViYWUyOTktOGQ2Ny00NWJmLThlY2MtMDU3MzJhNWU0MDg1/edit?hl=en) _The key isn’t to stick with the definitions that closely, but to be consistent within your own analytics system._